 Pumpkin seeds are an edible seed typically roasted for consumption.
-They are a common ingredient in Mexican cuisine and are also often eaten as a healthful snack.
+They are a common ingredient in Mexican cuisine and are often eaten as a healthful snack.

-For every 100 mg/day increase in magnesium intake, the risk of developing type 2 diabetes decreases by approximately 15%.
-Low magnesium levels can impair insulin secretion and lower insulin sensitivity.
+Studies have suggested that for every 100 milligrams (mg) a day increase in magnesium intake, the risk of developing type 2 diabetes decreases by approximately 15 percent.

 Heart and liver health

 Research to date suggests that omega-3s can: